MariaJCM/Lattices_Eigenfrequencies_Dispersion/README3.md

 - Eigenfrequency results **per mode** at each **k-point**.
 - A consistent **k-point ordering**:
   - **PATH** file: concatenate k-points along the chosen high-symmetry path.
-  - **GRID** file: k-points laid out on a uniform `(kx, ky)` grid (any consistent row/column order is fine).
+  - **GRID** file: k-points laid out on a uniform `(kx, ky)` grid (if you want to study the complete Irreduzible Brillouin Zone).
-- Plain-text with a stable delimiter (space/CSV) and a repeatable header.
-- Units kept consistent across files (e.g., frequency in Hz; wave-vector components in 1/m if included).
-- Optional additional dynamic quantities (e.g., generalized/effective masses, participation factors) may be included when available; if some DOFs are constrained those columns may be absent.
+- Generalized/effective masses, participation factors.

 ### Abaqus workflow
 1. Run the **eigenfrequency** step(s) for each k-point (e.g., Bloch/Floquet periodic conditions).